jtaylorchang/kappa-backend/README.md

 2. client sends google credentials to backend
 3. backend verifies email against directory data source
 4. backend verifies google token
+5. backend generates a JWT
-5. backend creates new user in database if not found
+6. backend creates new user in database if not found
-6. returns authorized data
+7. returns authorized data and the generated token

 ## General Authentication

-1. client sends google credentials to backend
+1. client sends email as query param and bearer token
-2. backend verifies email against database
+2. backend verifies token against email
-3. backend verifies google token
-4. executes action and returns authorized data
+3. executes action and returns authorized data

 ## Privileges

 - looked up during initial login from directory and saved to database
-- route that updates privileges and roles across the board
+- auto-route that updates privileges and roles across the board